Manan1811/Devanagari-Character-Recognition/README.md

 The **DHCD** (Devnagari Character Dataset) of handwritten digits.
 It consists 46 characters from क &nbsp;to&nbsp;ज्ञ and&nbsp;० to ९.&nbsp;The characters were&nbsp;originally written in A4 paper which were scanned and cropped manually.
 <h1>Data</h1>
 <hr />
-This is a dataset of Devanagari Script Characters.
+<p>This is a dataset of Devanagari Script Characters.
 It comprises of 92097 images.&nbsp;There are 1024 input features of pixel values in grayscale (0 to 255).
-The column "character" represents the Devanagari Character Name corresponding to each image.
+The column "character" represents the Devanagari Character Name corresponding to each image.</p>
 https://www.kaggle.com/ashokpant/devanagari-character-dataset-large?
 <h1><strong>Reference:</strong></h1>
 <hr />